 What is important to understand, is that every one of the 6 remedies are important and should not be ignored.
 Each one has more weight than the previous depending on the situation.
 Excluding some may cause a problem.

 Below is the preferred order to follow.
 Each one has a more specific direction.

 - Get sufficient Exercise that only supports the lower back.

-- Seek Chiropractic or Physiotherapy Treatment specific to exercise and stretch.
+- Seek Chiropractic or Physiotherapy Treatment specific to exercise and stretching.

-- Change your Mattress to a moderate-to-firm comfort level.
+- Change your Mattress to a moderate-to-firm comfort level for better sleep.